juice-shop/pwning-juice-shop/part1/customization.md

 ## YAML configuration file

 The YAML format for customizations is very straightforward.
-Below you find its syntax along with an excerpt of the default settings.
+Below you find its schema along with an excerpt of the default settings.

+ℹ️ _You can validate your custom configuration file against the schema by running `npm run validate -- -f /path/to/myConfig.yml`._

 ### `server` section